lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

     function universalReceiver(bytes32 typeId, bytes memory data) public payable returns (bytes memory) {
         // Any logic could be written here:
         // - Interfact with DeFi protocol contract to sell the new tokens received automatically.
-        // - Register the token received on other registery contract
+        // - Register the token received on other registery contract.
         // - Allow only tokens with `_TOKEN_RECEIVING_HASH` hash and reject the others.
         // - revert; so in this way the wallet will have the option to reject any token.
     }

     // The `msg.sender` of the caller contract and the `msg.value` sent to the caller contract if appended as extra calldata sent to the
-    // delegate contract, can be retreived using these functions:
+    // delegate contract, can be retrieved using these functions:

     function _mainMsgSender() internal view virtual returns (address) {